emptymalei/StatisticalPhysics/equilibrium/phase-transitions.rst

    where :math:`\sigma = \sum_i \sigma_i/N` is the average spin configuration.

-   This looks just like we take the 0 order of spin configuration expansion.
-And we can also include the second order which means add the interaction of just two spins.
+   In this approximation, we take the 0 order of spin configuration expansion.
+We can also include the second order if we need, but it brings in the fluction term.